 - If your course is split between two institutions (for example, as part of a joint research project), and one of them is not in the UK, you must guarantee that the UK university is the lead institution and that you study there for at least half of your course.

-How to Pay the Postgraduate PhD loan?
+How to Pay the Loans For Postgraduate Students?

 One of the strongest qualities of the Doctoral Loan is that it is billed directly to you, as compared to undergraduate Student Loans, which are paid directly to the institution.